 Today, our family includes Wayne & Christine Peterson, Andy & Jenna Peterson (Shirley, Beau, Ruth), Nick & Elizabeth Shope (Noah, Evelyn, Oliver), and Ryan & Leah Peterson.
 We farm near the St. Croix River, in close proximity to Osceola and 45 minutes from downtown St. Paul.

 We believe in raising livestock as nature intended - taking what the land gives while not taking it for granted.
 We aim to build the soils of the valley with organic matter and recycle nutrients through crop rotation and rotational grazing.

-We also own and operate our butcher shop located near Rice Lake, Wisc.
-(Barney’s Meats).
+We also own and operate our butcher shop located directly at our farm.
 This gives us the unique advantage of quality assurance throughout the supply chain.
 As a result, savory taste and butter knife tenderness show throughout our products.

 If you're looking for meats that are raised with integrity, we'd love to be your farmer of choice.